Planning a vacation and wondering how long can betta fish go without food? You’re already in the “responsible fishkeeper” mindset!

 Leaving your pet fish’s aquarium in an ideal condition has more to do with keeping stress levels at a minimum than with influencing your betta’s resilience to fast for more than 3-4 days.

-Stress-induced diseases, or just general poor health, can be prevented even if you have to leave your betta tank unattended for 10-14 days.
+Stress-induced diseases, or just general poor health problems, can be prevented even if you have to leave your betta tank unattended for 10-14 days.

-You’re more likely to come back to a healthy betta fish if you take these seven precautionary steps:
+You’re more likely to come back to a healthy betta fish if you take the following precautionary steps:

 Optimize your betta tank’s conditions